dbasu-umass/clptheory/README.md

 ### Standard Interpretation

-This is a basic example which shows you how to compute the uniform rate of profit and the vectors of labor values and prices of production for a basic circulating capital model using the Standard Interpretation:
+This is an example of a 3-industry economy which shows you how to: - compute the uniform rate of profit and the vectors of labor values and prices of production for a basic circulating capital model using the Standard Interpretation; and - compute regression- and non-regression-based measures of deviation between the vector of *all possible* relative prices of production and the vector of *all possible* relative labor values.

 ``` r
 library(clptheory)